How to Prepare

 A platform will be assigned to you upon arrival.

-Absolutely NO food, snacks, beverages, or scented things that might attract bears or other creatures to your tent A whistle and bear repellant will be provided.
+Absolutely NO food, snacks, beverages, or scented things that might attract bears or other creatures should be stored at your tent.
+There is space for food storage in the Dining Hall.
+A whistle and bear repellant will be provided.

 Absolutely NO smoking of any kind at camp platform.
-Smoking is only allowed at designated site by parking lot.
+Smoking is only allowed at a designated site by the parking lot.

 What to bring: